reflectoring/reflectoring.github.io/_posts/2020-08-26-springboot-docker-image.md

 We have two main motivations for optimization:

-Performance: Large-sized images result in long scheduling times in container orchestration systems, long build times in CI pipelines.
+* **Performance**: large-sized images result in long scheduling times in container orchestration systems and long build times in CI pipelines.

-Security: Large-sized images also have a greater surface area for vulnerabilities.
+* **Security**: large-sized images also have a greater surface area for vulnerabilities.

-**A Docker Image is composed of a stack of layers each representing an instruction in our Dockerfile.** Each layer is a delta of the changes over the underlying layer.
-When we pull the Docker Image from the registry, it is pulled by layers and cached in the host.
+**A Docker image is composed of a stack of layers each representing an instruction in our Dockerfile.** Each layer is a delta of the changes over the underlying layer.
+When we pull the Docker image from the registry, it is pulled by layers and cached in the host.

-Spring Boot uses fat jar as its default packaging format.
+Spring Boot uses a "fat JAR" as its default packaging format.
 When we inspect the fat jar, we can see that the application forms a very small part of the entire jar.
 This is the part that changes most frequently.
 The remaining part is composed of the Spring Framework dependencies.

-**The optimization formula centers around isolating the application into a separate layer from the Spring Framework dependencies.** The dependencies layer forming the bulk of the fat jar is downloaded only once and cached in the host system. **Only the thin layer of application is pulled during application updates and container scheduling** as illustrated in this schemata.
+The optimization formula centers around isolating the application into a separate layer from the Spring Framework dependencies.

+The dependencies layer forming the bulk of the fat jar is downloaded only once and cached in the host system.

+**Only the thin layer of application is pulled during application updates and container scheduling** as illustrated in this diagram:

 ![dive screenshot](/assets/img/posts/springboot-docker-image/Docker_optimized.png)

 ## From Spring Boot's Fat Jars to Layered Jars

-Spring Boot uses [fat jar](https://docs.spring.io/spring-boot/docs/current/reference/html/appendix-executable-jar-format.html#executable-jar-jar-file-structure) as its default packaging format.
+Spring Boot uses [fat JAR](https://docs.spring.io/spring-boot/docs/current/reference/html/appendix-executable-jar-format.html#executable-jar-jar-file-structure) as its default packaging format.

 ### Fat Jar Format
 If we inspect the jar produced after running the Maven build, we get this output: